ajcrabill/slrp-org/index.md

 Authentic restorative practices are transformative.</strong></h2><br/>

 <h4>We are committed to merging and deploying both.<br/>
-When we trust student to lead in a restorative way,<br/>
+When we trust students to lead in a restorative way,<br/>
 powerful things can happen.
 But schools rarely do.<br/><br/>
 <strong>We want to help change that.</strong></h4><br/>